thafner/govcore_core/README.md

 # GovCore Core
-GovCore Core provides shared base functionality and APIs for the GovCore distribution of Drupal 8.
-You probably won't have a reason to install it unless another module requires this one.
+GovCore Core provides shared base functionality and APIs for the GovCore distribution of Drupal.
+You probably won't have a reason to install it unless another module requires it.

 ### Components
 GovCore Core's components are not enabled by default.
 You can install them